verenya/ReviewOger/README.md

 ReviewOger
 ==========

-A tool to mach participants on reviews under certain conditions
+A tool to match participants on reviews under certain conditions